AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 ## Publish a persisted query {#publish-persisted-query}

-Persisted queries can be published to an AEM Publish environment where they can be requested by client applications.
+Persisted queries can be published to a Publish environment (of AEM as a Cloud Service) where they can be requested by client applications.
 To use a persisted query on publish, the related persistent tree need to replicated.

 There are several approaches for publishing a persisted query: